vKutik/jv-lambda-calc/README.md

 - raising zero to power;
 - illegal operation;

+P.S.
+Feel free to cover other test cases.

 In some cases, you'll have to use delta value in `assertEquals` for doubles.
 Difference should be less than DELTA in order for test to pass;
 For example:
 ```java